XDC-Community/docs/get-details/wallet-integration/wallet-connect.md

 ## How to Use it

-After having our Dapp ready for XDC Network and our wallet prepared, let's try to connect both together with WalletConnect.
-Open your app and click on WalletConnect link button:
+To connect a Dapp on XDC Network and a Web3 wallet with WalletConnect, just open the app, and prepare your wallet.
+Click on WalletConnect link:

 <p align="center">
   <img width=40% src="https://raw.githubusercontent.com/XDC-Community/docs/main/.gitbook/assets/example-walletconnect-dapp-connect.png" alt="How to connect your Dapp to WalletConnect"/>
 </p>

-A WalletConnect modal should pop-up, here you can connect your wallet by scanner the `QR Code` or just go to `Desktop` tab to choose other connection method:
+A WalletConnect modal should pop-up, here you can connect your wallet by scanning the `QR Code` or going to `Desktop` tab, and choose another connection method:

 <p align="center">
   <img width=45% src="https://raw.githubusercontent.com/XDC-Community/docs/main/.gitbook/assets/example-walletconnect-modal-qrcode.png" alt="How to connect your Dapp to WalletConnect"/> <img width=45% src="https://raw.githubusercontent.com/XDC-Community/docs/main/.gitbook/assets/example-walletconnect-modal-desktop.png" alt="How to connect your Dapp to WalletConnect"/>